From mattes to mosaics, Roadie makes shipping art easy

 Lucy is a talented clay artist who eschews a traditional potter’s wheel in favor of shaping clay with her hands.
 It takes a lot longer, but she loves it.
 Her ceramic art is very fragile, and she calls her finished pieces her “soul babies.”

-Lucy had two horrible experiences with traditional shippers that destroyed her labors of love, and didn’t know if she’d ever trust another shipper again.
+Lucy had two horrible experiences with other shippers that destroyed her labors of love, and didn’t know if she’d ever trust another shipper again.

-After helping an artist friend on a Roadie Gig, Lucy saw how gentle and responsible Roadie drivers were.
-She gave it a try and posted a Gig.
+After helping an artist friend on a Roadie delivery, Lucy saw how gentle and responsible Roadie drivers were.
+She gave it a try and posted one.
 The piece was delivered flawlessly.
 Roadie helped restore Lucy’s faith in how to ship art, and she’s busy at work on more pieces.

 Not if it can fit inside a closed vehicle.
 That’s the beauty of Roadie’s door-to-door model — there aren’t handoffs and transfers that can cause fragile artwork to knock around and bang into things.
 That’s how to ship art with peace of mind.
 If your artwork is traveling in a truck bed, it’s a good idea to cover it with a tarp or plastic just in case it rains.